 - Lead the way with your authenticity and vulnerability.

 - Keep it short; “leave ‘em wanting more.”
-Start with a few basic emotions.
+Especially with young kids, start with a few basic emotions.

-- Be sure to model it several times before using with an upset child to look deeper into their anger.
+- Be sure to model it numerous times before inviting an upset child to look deeper into their anger.

-- Tweens or teens: use a visual of the anger iceberg – either print, draw it out, or just talk about the concept.
-Parents, focus on humbly modeling this before you ask them about their underlying feelings.
+- Tweens or teens: use a visual of the anger iceberg – either print one, draw it out, or just talk about the concept.
+Parents, focus on humbly modeling this before you ask kids about their underlying feelings.

-- Make it a family movie night as you watch Inside Out and talk about what you relate to.
-This might lead to deeper discussions about other things that we use to cover up vulnerable feelings, like withdrawal or isolation, or working overly hard at something to distract us, etc.
+- Watch Inside Out and talk about what you relate to.
+This might lead to deeper discussions about other things you use to cover up vulnerable feelings, like withdrawal or isolation, or working overly hard at something to distract us, etc.